S203932/AARC3-WP4-Policy-Registration-API/README.md

 ## /
 The endpoint `/` is the landing page.
 One can only use the `GET` operation and the endpoint is mainly a way to confirm that the instance is running.
 If working it should return "Hi, this is just a landing page".
-This also confirms that API's database connection was successfull.
+This also confirms that API's database connection was successful.

 ## /addPolicy
 The endpoint is to add a policy to the policy registry.
 This is to be limited to users with clearance, hence the need for authentication.
-It supports only the `POST` operation and requires a valid token from the IDP containing the openid claim and the claim defined in the environment variables (`CLAIM_PATH=path_to_the_claim_in_token`).
+It supports only the `POST` operation and requires a valid token from the IDP containing the _openid_ claim and the claim defined in the environment variables (`CLAIM_PATH=path_to_the_claim_in_token`).

 To add the policy one should provide it as a JSON object within the data of the `POST` request.
 The JSON should have the following structure: